 In addition, Dillon started building websites to advocate a stop to modern slavery.
 One website was noticed by Secretary of State Hillary Clinton and led to a partnership with the State Department on a website called Slavery Footprint.
 The idea was to get consumers to take an online survey to understand how their footprint related to slavery.
 Over 30 million people took the survey.

-Also, Dillon authored a book A Selfish Plan To Change the World: Finding Big Purpose to Change Big Problems.
+Also, Dillon authored a book A selfish plan to change the world“>A Selfish Plan To Change the World: Finding Big Purpose to Change Big Problems.

 Dillon concluded his talk by urging the audience to find their passion on how they can make a difference in the world.